Ansaf33/EXcalibur/README.md

 # EXcalibur
-Optimising the Compiler created for the EXPL language.
+Optimising the Compiler created for the EXPL language using Node Minimisation and LRU Caching for Registers with stored subexpression results.

-### Project Objective
-Develop a 3-address code generator for the Experimental Language (ExpL)  and perform a code optimization known as Local Common Subexpression Elimination in the generated code.
-For simplicity, you may omit composite data types, type definitions, user defined functions and dynamic memory allocation from the ExpL specification.

 ## Common Sub-expression Elimination: